21 Blockchain Interview Questions and Answers for 2023

 That’s impractical to execute this chain since all miners on the network see these unusual activities.
 That’s how POW prevents double-spending.

-Question 4: Which features make public blockchain networks like Ethereum or Bitcoin incorruptible?
+Question 4: Which features make public blockchain networks like Ethereum or Bitcoin incorruptible digital ledger technology?

 Answer: The following features make it very hard to manipulate public blockchain networks like Bitcoin and Ethereum:

 - These networks are decentralized P2P networks.
-They don’t have one central administrator, and all nodes on these networks have equal authority.
-One person can’t override others.
+They don’t have one central administrator with centralized control, and all nodes on these networks have equal authority.
+One person or a centralized authority can’t override others.